Compliance and enforcement tools

 Infringement Notice Scheme

-Infringement notices provide an administrative method for dealing with certain breaches of the law and are typically used for low-level offences.
-An infringement notice provides an alternate to prosecution for an offence or litigation of a civil matter.
-For more information on infringement notices, see the
+Infringement notices provide an effective method for dealing with certain breaches of the law without the need to go to court.
+They are typically used for low-level or high volume offences.
+An infringement notice provides an alternative to prosecution for an offence and to court proceedings for a civil penalty order.
+More information on the Infringement Notice Scheme.

 The Biosecurity Act includes a number of civil penalty provisions.
 Contravention of a civil penalty provision does not result in imprisonment or a criminal conviction.
-A civil penalty order can be obtained from a court and direct that a person pay a pecuniary penalty for the contravention of the civil penalty provision.
+The department can seek a “civil penalty order” from a court, which means the court will order the person to pay a financial penalty (specified in the Biosecurity Act) for breaching the civil penalty provision.
+The department can issue an infringement notice for alleged contraventions of these provisions, as an alternative to court action.

 Enforceable undertakings are voluntary, binding agreements which are enforceable in a court.